 Thursday Evenings at 6:00 p.m.

 “We’ve been looking for a safe, creative way to say thank you to our membership.
-By offering the lecture series free of charge, and observing social distancing requirements, we hope to remind our members just what a wonderful community SAAC is, and how much their support means.”
+By offering the lecture series free of charge, we hope to remind our members just what a wonderful community SAAC is, and how much their support means.”
 Laura Allen